 - Season the mustard seeds in ghee and add it to the rasam.

-- Adults or elderly can drink or sip this Milagu Jeera Rasam when warm to help soothing the throat.
+- Adults or the elderly can drink or sip this milagu jeera Rasam when warm to help to soothe the throat.

-- For babies and kids, I usually make rasam saadham and feed it warm with a dollop of ghee.
+- For babies and kids, I usually make rasam sadam and feed it warm with a dollop of ghee.

 Pavani N says